eltonarunga/Oral-Biohacker-AI/README.md

-Oral Biohacker AI 🦷✨
+# Oral Biohacker AI 🦷✨

 Oral Biohacker AI is a comprehensive web application designed to empower users to take control of their oral health through personalized, AI-driven insights and tools.
 This application helps you understand your oral health better, build healthy habits, and connect with dental professionals.
-This contains everything you need to run your app locally.

 ## 🌟 Features